JasonLee-cp/JasonLee-cp.github.io/_posts/Paper/2022-03-20-Swin_Transformer.md

 The authors suggest that Swin Transformer could be potentially used as a general-purpose **backbone** for computer vision.

-**[Note]** In this post, we'll go over the fundamental concepts of Swin Transformer without the full explanation of implementation details (Although some provided).
-In the other post, detailed implementation guides are provided (check out the link in the bottom).
-The implementation is from the [official PyTorch Implementation](https://github.com/microsoft/Swin-Transformer) with some modifications and very detailed comments.
+**[Note]** The implementation is from the [official PyTorch Implementation](https://github.com/microsoft/Swin-Transformer) with some modifications and very detailed comments.

 > ## Hierarchical Feature Maps